Uwakmfon1/attendancePro/app/athought.md

 * AT THE END OF TICKING ALL REG_NOS, CLICK THE SAVE BUTTON
 * AFTER SAVING THE NEW DATE SHOULD APPEAR ON THE COURSES PAGE
 * SAVE AND REDIRECT TO HOME PAGE

+**Not yet done
+not yet been able to display the courses already exists by a register if so